mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 function, you can move on to value-add features to make your power-users happy.
 Keyboard shortcuts are a great way to do that.

-The first rule of keyboard shortcuts is to follow the principle of least surprise.
-Don't do stuff that will surprise your users.
-Do what they expect.
+The first rule of keyboard shortcuts is to follow the principle of least surprise: don't do stuff that will surprise your users; do what they expect.

 In this case we're not talking about the "Happy birthday!" or "You won a new car!" sort of surprise.
 We're talking about the curse-evoking sort of surprise.
-"Oh, you thought that keyboard shortcut would do something innocuous, well it actually deletes all of your data and sets the computer on fire."
+"Oh, you thought that keyboard shortcut would do something innocuous, well it actually deletes all of your data and sets the computer on fire!"

 When you implement keyboard shortcuts, choose shortcuts that the user already expects to work because they've seen them before.
 Beyond that, make sure that